cyber-boost/helix/hlx_test/CREATION_SUMMARY.md

 - Uses established error handling patterns
 - Follows existing code organization and naming conventions
 - Compatible with current Helix configuration system

-## 🎉 WE CREATE NOT DESTROY - MISSION ACCOMPLISHED!

-The hlx_test directory now serves as a comprehensive reference and testing ground for all Helix file types, demonstrating their creation, utilization, export, and import capabilities with production-ready code examples.